 Teachers are often encouraged to establish wait time in the classroom.
-Wait time is the seconds or minutes of pause that comes after a question is asked.
+Wait time is the seconds or minutes of pause that come after a question is asked.
 This period of silence is sometimes challenging for the teacher to not continue talking.
 With young students, it can be a challenge to keep them focused on the topic.
 However, the strategy is meant to make the listeners uncomfortable enough that they are forced to answer or participate in the learning.
 Therefore, I want to explore this concept from the perspective that God, the master teacher, exhibits wait time in the classroom of life.

 Will you do it now?

-In the blog, I share how Christ spoke the words, “It Is Finished.”
+In that blog, I share how Christ spoke the words, “It Is Finished.”
 Three days after Christ spoke those words, He rose from the dead. and the followers of Jesus had their faith restored.
 Once they accepted His resurrection, they quickly became re-focused on Jesus restoring their own desire for Israel.
 In Acts 1:6 they ask Him.
 “Will you now restore Israel”?
 Jesus answers (vs. 7), “It is not for you to know times or seasons that the Father has set”.
 I resonate with the concept that as soon as they have Jesus back, they begin to ask Him how He is going to accomplish their own immediate needs.
 His answer, however, is not the answer they (or I) want after a period of waiting.

 Wait time in the classroom may cause your students to stare at the sky.

 Once Jesus answers his students with, “It is not for you to know”, He ascends into the clouds.
 The followers are left staring into Heaven.
 Do you wonder how long they stood there?
 Jesus had already told them their next steps.
-They would receive power and then be a witness for Jesus in Jerusalem, Judea, and the ends of the earth.
+They would receive power and then be a witness of Jesus in Jerusalem, Judea, and the ends of the earth.
 But the followers of Jesus were not sure how that would unfold.
 They had just seen him miraculously ascend into Heaven.
 So, they stood staring at the clouds.
 I imagine so many questions were going through their minds.
 This “Wait-time” went on until two men in white robes appeared and asked them why they continued to stare at the sky.
 The men explained that Jesus will return.
 Essentially, they were saying, “What are you waiting for?”
 Jesus did not tell them to stay there.
 Jesus told them to Go!

 What is wait time for?